smithjd/sql-pet/docs/04-docker-setup-postgres-connect-with-r.md

 # Docker, Postgres, and R

-We always load the tidyverse and some other packages, but don't show it unless we are using packages other than `tidyverse`, `DBI`, and `RPostgres`.
+We always load the tidyverse and some other packages, but don't show it unless we are using packages other than `tidyverse`, `DBI`, `RPostgres`, and `glue`.

 ## Verify that Docker running